LorenzoMainetti/LorenzoMainetti-artificial-neural-networks-and-deep-learning-challenges-2020-2021/README.md

 ## Image Segmentation
 [![CodaLab](https://img.shields.io/badge/open-CodaLab-green)](https://competitions.codalab.org/competitions/27176)

-The goal of the challenge is to perform precise automatic crop and weed segmentation for the agricoltural sector.\
+The goal of the challenge is to perform precise automatic crop and weed segmentation for the agricultural sector.\
 The images contained two different crop types: Mais or Haricot.
 The segmented objects can belong to one of three classes:
 - **Background**, defined as label 0 and has RGB pixel [0, 0, 0] and [254, 124, 18]